quantumquantara-arch/aureon/nexlevelai-structural-embeddings/state_convergence.md

 # 3. Coherence-First Inference (State Convergence)

-NexLevelAI proposes **n** candidate cognitive states → evaluates coherence → chooses the best → generates output from that state.
+Aureon proposes **n** candidate cognitive states → evaluates coherence → chooses the best → generates output from that state.

 This is the heart of the architecture.